On a clique-building game of Erd\H{o}s: The clique-building game

 \section{The clique-building game}

 In this section we prove \Cref{clique}, showing that the clique-building game $\Clique(n)$ is a Player 2 win for at least $3/4$ of the possible values of $n$.
-In fact, we will prove the following stronger statement: if $n$ sufficiently large is such that Clique$(n)$ is a Player 1 win, then Clique$(n+1)$, Clique$(n+2)$ and Clique$(n+3)$ are all Player 2 wins, which immediately gives \Cref{clique}.
+As mentioned in the introduction, we will prove the following stronger statement: if $n$ sufficiently large is such that Clique$(n)$ is a Player 1 win, then Clique$(n+1)$, Clique$(n+2)$ and Clique$(n+3)$ are all Player 2 wins, which immediately gives \Cref{clique}.
 We prove each part of this stronger result as separate propositions.

 \begin{proposition} If Clique$(n)$ is a Player 1 win for some $n\geq 2$, then Clique$(n+1)$ is a Player 2 win. \end{proposition} \begin{proof} Suppose $n\geq 2$ is such that Clique$(n)$ is a Player 1 win.
 We use a strategy stealing argument, in the sense that in order for Player 2 to win the Clique$(n+1)$ game, they will make use of the winning strategy of \emph{Player~1} from the Clique$(n)$ game.
 To avoid confusion, we find it helpful at this stage to introduce names for our two players, namely Red and Blue, where we use ``she" to refer to Red and ``he" for Blue.
-Specifically, we will play the Clique$(n+1)$ game with Red going first and will show that Blue has a winning strategy (while playing as the second player).
+Specifically, we will consider the Clique$(n+1)$ game with Red going first and will show that Blue has a winning strategy (while playing as the second player).

 Red can only ever begin the Clique$(n+1)$ game by claiming some arbitrary edge, say $uv$.
 By monotonicity of the game (see \Cref{monotonicity}), Blue may at this point choose to give more edges to his opponent.
 In particular, he now chooses to give all the edges $\{vw : \ w\in V(K_{n+1}) \}$ to Red.
 At this stage, the remaining edges that have not been claimed by either player form precisely the edge set of a $K_n$, and it is Blue's turn to move (see \Cref{fig1}).
 By our assumption on $n$, we know that Blue has a winning strategy in the Clique$(n)$ game as the \emph{first} player, i.e. he can build a strictly larger clique than his opponent inside this $K_n$.
 Blue now follows this strategy until the end of the game.